The digital appeal of Latin America & the Caribbean

 With successful Nation Brands such as Mexico, Brazil, and now Costa Rica, this region must work on consistent and vigorous strategies to draw more tourists and investors.
 Taking into consideration that we are living in a globalized and fast-paced world, the Digital Identity of a Country Brand is the right path to pursue.

-The Bloom Consulting Country Brand Ranking© 2019/2020, both Tourism and Trade Editions, will be launched at the first City Nation Place – Latin America & The Caribbean, on September 3rd, by Gonzalo Vilar, Bloom’s Head of Strategy, in a special session at 9:40 AM.
+The Bloom Consulting Country Brand Ranking© 2019/2020, both Tourism and Trade Editions, was launched at the first City Nation Place – Latin America & The Caribbean, on September 3rd, by Gonzalo Vilar, Bloom’s Head of Strategy, in a special session at 9:40 AM.

 Bloom Consulting Country Brand Rankings© will soon be available at https://www.bloom-consulting.com/ in 3 different languages (English, Spanish and Portuguese) for the first time in its history.